-Several copies of the course text are available on two hour reserve at College Library, Helen C White Hall (600 N Park St, Madison, WI 53706)
+For those who want to go the traditional route and opt-out, several copies of the course text are available on reserve at College Library.
 Feel free to utilize the 5th edition as well if you can find a cheaper(er) copy.

-Finally, please note that we are transitioning away from this text as of Spring 2019 to save students money.
-Unfortunately the free open text we are currently developing is only 25% finished and will not be available until early 2019 but we're working hard on it!
+It's worth noting that we are transitioning away from this text as of Summer 2019 to save students money.
+Unfortunately the free open text we are currently developing is only 25% finished and will not be available until next summer.
+But we're working hard on it!

-I have posted PDFs of the course text chapters for the first three modules to help those of you who are still awaiting receipt of your textbook.
+We have also posted PDFs of the course text chapters for the first three modules to help those of you who are still awaiting receipt of your hard copy of the textbook.
 You can access these PDFs via the course website (on Canvas).
-For copyright reasons, I am unable to post additional chapters.
+For copyright reasons, we are unable to post additional chapters.